Indonesian Chicken Salad

 • Soy sauce or tamari – For saltiness and umami.

 • Lime juice – More acidity and a nice citrus lift.
+Save a lime or two and cut them into wedges to serve with the salad.

-• Sriracha or other hot sauce – Brings a nice amount of heat. dial the amount up or down as you like
+• Sriracha or other hot sauce – Brings a nice amount of heat.
+Dial the amount up or down as you like.

 For the Salad: